 Dried/smoked meat plays an important role in cuisine and has practical significance for sustenance farmers/foragers and hunters.
-The Nagas try the meats of almost a huge variety of animals and birds, some being pork, chicken, beef, fish, cats, dog, birds, crabs, spiders and many more.
+The Nagas try the meats of almost a huge variety of animals and birds, some being pork, chicken, beef, fish, cats, dog, birds, crabs, spiders, and many more.
 Fish rice, bamboo shoot fry, and roasted duck are some of the common food items.

 Their food is spicy as there are different varieties of chilies in Nagaland along with a lot of ginger and garlic used in cooking dishes.
 Sichuan pepper is also a popular spice used by the Nagas.
-Fermented bamboo shoot with pork and fish is a very common dish of Nagaland.
+Fermented bamboo shoot with pork and fish is a very common dish in Nagaland.

 ‘Koat pitha’ is a typical Naga sweet dish made with rice flour, bananas, and jaggery.
-The most common local drink of the Naga tribes is the rice beer, which is again of three categories, namely Zutho, Ruhi, and Dzutse.
+The most common local drink of the Naga tribes is rice beer, which is again of three categories, namely Zutho, Ruhi, and Dzutse.

 The Nagas like rainbow designs and they give priority to their tradition and culture.
 The traditional Nagaland costumes seem very attractive and colorful.
 The decorative shawls of Nagaland are very popular in their traditional dresses.
-It is one of the prominent and widely seen dresses of Nagaland which differs from tribes to tribes.
+It is one of the prominent and widely seen dresses of Nagaland which differs from tribe to tribe.
 The shawl design signifies the social status of the person.
 The ornate warrior-celebrating shawl, called ‘Tsungkotepsu’ is a characteristic of the Aos clan.

 The common costume is a white cloth with six black bands at both ends.
 The costume of the Zemei women is restricted to white-colored clothes and skirts with a very narrow black and red border.
-The casual costume of a dress of Angami women includes a petticoat called ‘Neikhro’, a sleeveless top called ‘Vatchi’, a white skirt called ‘Pfemhou’.
+The casual costume of a dress of Angami women includes a petticoat called ‘Neikhro’, a sleeveless top called ‘Vatchi’, and a white skirt called ‘Pfemhou’.
 The Ze-liangs-rong, a mixed group of Zemis, Liangmais, and Rongmei exhibit themselves in costumes, considerably the same as that of the Angami tribe.

 Dance and Music

 Music and dance are fundamental parts of the life of the state.
-There are feast, dancing, and gaiety at every festival.
+There are feasts, dancing, and gaiety at every festival.
 Folk songs and folk songs that sing valor, beauty, love, and generosity have been passed down from generation to generation.
 The dance is usually performed in groups and is perfectly synchronized with music through various musical instruments such as Asem (drums), Tati, Mouth Organ, Bamboo Flute, etc.

 The traditional dance practice becomes more colorful and vibrant with their unique jewelry and costumes.
 The folk songs tell the story of bravery, historic incidents, and romance.
-Their dance and songs will set your feet tapping which the tourist cherish and enjoy the most.
+Their dance and songs will set your feet tapping which the tourist cherishes and enjoy the most.

 Fair and Festival